Malaria Dengue Fever and Chikungunya

 Those that Don’t Work

 Vitamin B1 patches, lemongrass candles, and bracelets.
 Although these products contain a variety of oils, including citronella, they do not repel mosquitoes.
-As for Ultrasonic devices products no scientific evidence that mosquitoes are driven away by sound.
+As for ultrasonic devices products no scientific evidence that mosquitoes are driven away by the sound.

 To make sure to protect yourself I recommend you to wear white shirts (mosquitoes are attracted to darker colors) and trousers in the evenings and daytime carry a repellent to spray yourself with one containing DEET but not worth getting over 30%, beyond that is toxic.
 You can find repellents in the supermarket, pharmacy or 7/11 shops around Thailand but If you have a favorite and trusted’s brand that you like using, go ahead and bring it!